azsk/DevOpsKit-docs/07-Customizing-AzSK-for-your-Org/Readme.md

  ![CAVersionSummary.json](../Images/07_OrgPolicy_CAVersionSummary.PNG)

  **CICD:** As of now, CICD SVT task does not support version from org policy settings.
-It always installs latest AzSK version irrespective of version mentioned in policy.
-Although it refers other control policies from policy stores.
+It always installs latest AzSK version available in PowerShell gallery, irrespective of version mentioned in policy.
+Although it refers other control policies from policy store.

 ### Maintaining policy in source-control